52-41-4d/II/README.md

 You need the following installed -

-Database - Redis
+1) Database - Redis
-Python - Redis, PublicSuffixList, trie...
+2) Python - Redis, PublicSuffixList, trie...

 To do a prerun, type ./run.sh -p
 To do a run, type ./run.sh -r
 To do a clean up, type ./run.sh -c

+TODO:
+1) Add ASN mapping - use REDIS
+2) Peering Information
+3) Physical data information from Atlas
+4) Now based on Joe's.
+Add location codes lookup module for words less than 3 characters from Infocom Project!